jump-dev/jump-dev.github.io/_posts/2024-09-04-open-energy-models.md

 In regard to feature requests for future versions of JuMP, Jose again referenced the need for efficient re-solves of optimization models with parameters.
-We have, over the years, experimented with a number of different approaches in Sienna, including the nnow largely defunct [ParameterJuMP.jl](https://github.com/JuliaStochOpt/ParameterJuMP.jl), the intended replacement [ParametricOptInterface.jl](https://github.com/jump-dev/ParametricOptInterface.jl), and other work-arounds like adding new `VariableIndex in EqualTo` constraints.
+We have, over the years, experimented with a number of different approaches in Sienna, including the now largely defunct [ParameterJuMP.jl](https://github.com/JuliaStochOpt/ParameterJuMP.jl), the intended replacement [ParametricOptInterface.jl](https://github.com/jump-dev/ParametricOptInterface.jl), and other work-arounds like adding new `VariableIndex in EqualTo` constraints.
 Ultimately, each way has a different trade-off (and it also depends on the size